Ronan-H/ai-language-detection/README.txt

   3. Accuracy, sensitivity, and specificity stats
   4. Test your own input (from a file)

 The program allows configuration of many aspects of the neural network.
 This includes the hashing range, n-gram length, and more.
 The first option you are offered is whether or not you want to configure all of these options yourself, or use the "optimized default parameters" which I have selected.
 The optimized defaults exist as a benchmark of the program's best performing neural network configuration.
-This is expected to train to ~80-85% in about 3 minutes (time may vary on different hardware).
+This is expected to train to ~85% in about 1 minute (time may vary on different hardware).
 Keep in mind that even a small change to the network's optimal configuration could lead to catastrophicly bad results.

 == Neural network design ==
 I have mostly stuck to the design outlined in the project specification document.
 A hashed n-gram feature vector generated from a language sample is fed into the network as input, and a 235 neuron softmax output predicts the language classification.